 As with many process driven activities there are some fundamentals to get right and help us with delivery, here are 3 to consider:

 FMEA’s are a “before-the-event” action, not an “after-the-fact” exercise.
-Up front time spent properly completing an FMEA, when product or process changes can be most easily and inexpensively implemented, will minimise late change crises.
+Up front time spent properly completing an FMEA, when product or process changes can be most easily and inexpensively implemented, will minimize late change crises.

 Make sure the team is up to speed on how to conduct an FMEA.
 Assembling the right cross functional team with good knowledge and experience of conducting FMEA’s is key.